Skip to main content

 Menu ItemIconDescription

 Hide/ShowHide iconHides or shows the image.
 A hidden image will be transparent for GMs but completely hidden for players.
-Only GMs can control the this value.
+Only GMs can control this value.

 Lock/UnlockLock iconLocks or unlocks the image.
 A locked image can’t be moved using the move tool and can only be selected with a double click.